jdc20181/CodeMe/README.md

 As of now there are Four (4) classes:

- - Basic-Code
+ - Code-Basic
- - HTML
+ - Code-Html
- - CSS
+ - Code-CSS
- - JS
+ - Code-JS

 More Classes will be added to cover the others.